javierbyte/swtimer/README.md

 # SW Timer

 Yey ~ better docs coming soon.
-Try it online! http://javierbyte.com:3000/

 ## Features.
 * Easy creation and customization of new events: